 While sitting around a large, chic table in her office, which she says was originally in her home, we dove into the heart of the brand.
 It seemed nothing was off limits with her.
-The newest launch from the brand is the Exfoliating Caffeine Micro Polish ($34).
+The newest launch from the brand is The Outset Exfoliating Caffeine Micro Polish ($34) product.
 Johansson says it feels like getting a facial in under a minute.
-The idea of the skin-care line not being “glamorous” but rather targeted for those who want to get in and out of the bathroom while still maintaining healthy, beautiful skin felt fresh.
-They lovingly referred to it as “the white tee of skin care,” easy and universally flattering.
+Alongside the polish, the soon to be cult beauty skincare brand, also offers serum, mask, oil, a few kinds of cream, including night and eye cream, and more routine streaming products you can feel good about using in your routine.
+While The Outset brand is in part inspired by Scarlett Johansson’s skincare experience as an insider in the entertainment business it’s anything but exclusive.
+The idea of the skincare line not being “glamorous” but rather targeted for those who want to get in and out of the bathroom while still maintaining the health, moisture, balance and appearance of the face with quality ingredients and a simple design felt fresh.
+They lovingly refer to it The Outset as “the white tee of skincare,” easy and universally flattering.

 Scarlett: “Yes, of course.
 All my friends have tried it.
 I made it for them anyway.
 I was saying to Kate, it’s really interesting, but my friends that have a male partner they’re all like, ‘My husband’s skin is amazing.’
 I was like, ‘We’re saving relationships and having tons of sex now.’
 That has been really surprising.
 We have a lot of male fans, 30 percent of our customers from our online store are male.
 We had intended to make this for everybody, and it’s actually fitting, so that’s been really cool.
 Everybody loves it.
 Half of my friends and family live overseas.
 So now it’s the challenge of when are we getting over there?
 Because I just have to ship it out to them secretly, but you know, that’s hopefully our next step.
 How do I get out to my UK friends and family?”